bozzobrain/LethalCompanyShipMaid/README.md

 			- "posx,posy,posz"

 	- UseOneHandedPlacementOverrides
-		- When [Enabled] and you have pressed 'J' with a two handed item in a given location, all future cleanup commands will place all two handed items in its the given location
+		- When set to [true] and you have pressed 'J' with a two handed item in a given location, all future cleanup commands will place all two handed items in its the given location
 		- During bootup all one handed objects that are not on the storage shelve list will be candidates for definiting this location prior to you setting the item locations using 'J'
 		- Currently these candidates are not stored into the config file, you must press the keybind to store new locations into the config file to save objects locations if the plugin was not loaded before (tell me to change it if you want this feature)